walterfreeman/phy211/faq.md

 Let your TA know in advance if possible.
 Make arrangements to make up the practice you'll miss (we post all the recitation material).
-The best way is to visit Chandler in the Physics Clinic on Monday; that way you can get participation credit if your absence was for a good reason.
+The best way is to visit Chandler in the Physics Clinic on Monday from 1pm-4pm; that way you can get participation credit if your absence was for a good reason.

 ---
 <a id="absencegroup"></a>
 #### [I need to miss a group exam.
 What do I need to do?](#absencegroup)

 If your absence is for a good reason, let your TA know.
-We'll give you the same grade you get on the main exam for your group exam, as well.
+We'll give you the same grade you get on the main exam for your group exam as well.

 ---
 <a id="absenceexam"></a>